 BACKGROUND: Economic Impact of Outdoor Recreation

-Hunting, fishing, boating, and other types of outdoor recreation help fuel the economies of Missouri River basin states.
+Hunting, fishing, boating, and other outdoor recreation help fuel the economies of Missouri River basin states and the nation.
 An incredible network of lands, waters, and other natural resources – often with the Missouri River as a focal point – support these activities.
 According to the 2006 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation, produced by the U.S. Fish and Wildlife Service, participation rates for wildlife-related recreation in Missouri River states are the highest in the country.
 In the region called West North Central (North Dakota, South Dakota, Nebraska, Kansas, Minnesota, Iowa, and Missouri), which includes six of the eight Missouri River states:

 - Hunting participation among residents is 12 percent (compared with a national rate of 5 percent)